jenkwon92/2800-202310-BBY03/README.md

     PORT= YourDesiredPortHere
     OPENAI_API_KEY= YourOpenAIKeyHere
     ```

     * You can get your own OpenAI Key here: https://platform.openai.com/account/api-keys
+    * You can setup a MongoDB Database here: https://www.mongodb.com/

 5. Start the application

     ```
     npm start
     ```
-    * or if you have nodemon installed:
+    or if you have nodemon installed:

     ```
     npm run dev
     ```

 6. Access the application

     * From your local machine: http://localhost:YourPortHere

-## 5. Known Bugs and Limitations
-Here are some known bugs:
-* TBD

-## 6. Features for Future
-What we'd like to build in the future:
-* TBD

-## 7. Contents of Folder
+## 5. Contents of Folder
 Content of the project folder:

 ```